willminck/HW5/README.md

 * Practicing a skill with git, useful for collaborating and dealing with others' Flask and other types of web applications

-## Instructions
+## Specific Instructions

 * First, check out the **to submit** instructions so you know how to begin work on this!
 * Check out `app.py`, scan through it, read the comments, and complete the `TODO 364` todo items one by one.
 * Try to understand all the code.
 What does this application do?
 What is missing from it?
 What is already there?
 What does this code do?
 Doing this will be enormously helpful to finishing this assignment more easily.
-* Identify anything in the `TODO` comments you are confused about so you can ask questions ASAP.
+* Identify anything in the `TODO 364` comments you are confused about so you can ask questions ASAP.
 * Consider what example(s) are similar to the tasks at hand -- if you look at the right examples and make analogies to them, this will be much easier to do!
 * Make sure to debug along the way!
+* Edit the files to ensure you have completed each `TODO 364` item.
+Each is worth points, and **the total of all `TODO 364` items completed are worth 850 points.**
-* Then ensure you have everything committed properly and pushed to your new GitHub repo to submit the link properly to Canvas.
+* Ensure you have everything committed properly and pushed to your new GitHub repo to submit the link properly to Canvas.
-* Make some additional change(s) to your application
+* Make some additional change(s) to your application -- ANYTHING that is a change to at least one file.
-* Create and check-out a new branch called `addl_feature` and commit additional changes to this `addl_feature` branch (these changes can be ANYTHING, working or not, but they must be changes to at least one file)
+* Create and check-out a new branch called `addl_feature` and commit the additional changes you have made to this `addl_feature` branch (these changes can be ANYTHING, working or not, but they must be changes to at least one file).
-* Push the `addl_feature` branch to your GitHub repository, so at the end, your GitHub repository representing this project has two branches: `master` and `addl_feature` (worth **150 points** from this HW; the rest of the points come from the TODOs)
+* Push the `addl_feature` branch to your GitHub repository, so at the end, your GitHub repository representing this project has two branches: `master` and `addl_feature` (**completing this branching and pushing step is worth **150 points from this HW**; the rest of the points come from the `TODO 364`s)

 ## To submit (read ALL the below before beginning)